Disclosure: Friends Over 50 participates in affiliate programs, meaning I may earn a commission at no extra cost to you. Learn more.

 And self-editing is exhausting.

-If you feel deeply satisfied by activity-based friendships — if shared experiences, light conversation, and consistent contact leave you feeling connected and fulfilled — this framework may not reflect your experience.
+If you feel deeply satisfied by activity-based friendships — if shared experiences, light conversation, and consistent contact leave you feeling connected and fulfilled — this may not reflect your experience.
 And that’s okay.

 If you’ve quietly wondered whether you’re just not wired for friendship, consider a different possibility: you may be wired for a different kind of connection.